 It’s been more than 30 years since the assassination attempt on President Ronald Reagan when Jim Brady was shot.
 Since that day, Jim and Sarah Brady, along with the Brady Campaign, have been on a decades-long quest to prevent gun violence.
 The Bradys tireless efforts culminated in the passage of the Brady Handgun Violence Prevention Act in 1993.
-The Brady law has blocked an estimated 2 million prohibited gun purchases and helped save countless lives.
+The Brady law has blocked over 3 million prohibited gun purchases and helped save countless lives.
 The Brady’s continued leadership has been a driving force on gun violence prevention.

 About Sarah Brady